eslint/rfcs/designs/2019-esm-compatibilty/README.md

 ### The Issue

-The user package is ESM-based, all `.js` files within are read as ESM.
+When the user package is ESM-based, all `.js` files within are read as ESM.

-ESLint is CJS-based, it loads all files within it's package boundary as CJS.
+However, ESLint is CJS-based so, it loads all files within it's package boundary as CJS.

 The configuration file is defined as a CJS module (i.e., `module.exports`), but has a `.js` extension syntax so requiring it throws an error.
 ESLint, by design reaches across the package boundary to load the user-defined configuration but the user has inadvertently signaled to Node to load it with the wrong module loader.